rudemoss/menu-app/README.md

 virtual machine
 - Run `python database_setup.py` to initialize the database
 - Run `python menu_app.py` to start the program
-- Open a browser to `localhost:5000/restaurants` to start
+- Open a browser to `localhost:5000/restaurants`

 ## Authors